HomeConsent Form LibraryGeneral SurgeryLaparoscopic Cholecystectomy

 Right to Refuse or Withdraw Consent

-You have the right to refuse this procedure or withdraw your consent at any time before the procedure begins without penalty or adverse effect on your medical care.
-Your surgeon will discuss non-surgical management alternatives with you if you choose not to proceed.
+You have the right to refuse this surgery or change your mind and withdraw your consent at any time before the operation starts.
+Doing so will not affect your standard medical care or trigger any penalty.
+Your surgeon will discuss alternative medical options with you if you decide not to proceed.

 Questions and Understanding Confirmation

-I confirm that I have had the opportunity to read this consent form and ask questions of my surgeon.
-I understand the risk of bile duct injury and the surgeon's protocol to minimize it, including intraoperative cholangiography.
+I confirm that I have read this consent form and had the chance to ask questions of my surgeon.
+I understand the risk of injury to the main bile duct and the steps the surgeon takes to prevent it, including the X-ray dye test during surgery.
 All my questions have been answered to my satisfaction.

 Language Access and Interpreter Services

-If English is not your primary language or if you require assistance communicating, a qualified medical interpreter is available at no cost.
-Please notify your care team before signing this document.
+If English is not your primary language or if you need help communicating, a qualified medical interpreter is available for you at no cost.
+Please tell your care team before you sign this document.

 Copy of Consent Acknowledgment

-I acknowledge that I have been offered a signed copy of this informed consent form for my own records.
+I confirm that I have been offered a signed copy of this consent form to keep for my own records.

 Patient Authorization

-I consent to laparoscopic cholecystectomy and authorize the surgeon to convert to open surgery if required for patient safety.
-I have been informed of the risk of bile duct injury and the steps taken to minimize it, including intraoperative cholangiography.
-I understand the recovery timeline and dietary adjustments that may be required.
+I agree to laparoscopic gallbladder removal surgery, and I authorize the surgeon to switch to open surgery with a larger cut if it is required to keep me safe.
+I have been informed of the risk of bile duct injury and the steps taken to prevent it, including taking X-rays during surgery.
+I understand the recovery timeline and the diet changes I may need to make.

 Signatures and Verification